pcarleton/pcarleton.github.io/_posts/2017-11-25-dns-end-to-end.md

 ## Root Domain

 In order to figure out what IP address is serving "pcarleton.com.", I can work my way down the hierachy.
 There are servers at each level of the hierarchy that can tell me where to find information for the level below.
-The domain name "pcarleton.com" becomes `["", "com", "pcarletion"]` in the hierarchy where the empty string is the implied "root" domain[^4].
+The domain name "pcarleton.com" becomes `["", "com", "pcarleton"]` in the hierarchy where the empty string is the implied "root" domain[^3].

 A name server at the root level can tell me about what nameservers are responsible for each Top Level Domain (TLD) like ".com", ".net" etc.  In order to query a root server, I need to know one of its IP addresses.
-I can pick one from the [IANA website](https://www.iana.org/domains/root/servers), so I'll pick `a.root-servers.net` with IP address `198.41.0.4`[^5]
+I can pick one from the [IANA website](https://www.iana.org/domains/root/servers), so I'll pick `a.root-servers.net` with IP address `198.41.0.4`[^4]

 I can then query this root server for what name servers are responsible for `pcarleton.com` via `dig -t ns pcarleton.com @198.41.0.4`.
 This gives me a list of servers which are responsible for the `.com` TLD.